 Because AWS does not have any visibility into what customers are uploading onto our network, including whether or not that data is deemed subject to ITAR regulations, all customer data within AWS GovCloud (US) is treated as ITAR data.

 How does AWS GovCloud (US) provide assurance to customers that it meets ITAR requirements?

 There is no formal ITAR certification.
 AWS GovCloud (US) is continuously audited by an accredited Federal Risk Authorization Management Program (FedRAMP) independent third-party assessment organization (3PAO) and has been issued a FedRAMP Provisional Authority to Operate (P-ATO) from the Joint Authorization Board (JAB) at the High Baseline.
 The Chief Information Officers (CIO) from the US Department of Defense, Department of Homeland Security, and General Services Administration represent the JAB.
-For more information, see Achieve FedRAMP High Compliance in the AWS GovCloud (US) Region.
+For more information, see Achieve FedRAMP High Compliance in AWS GovCloud (US).

 How does the AWS Shared Responsibility apply when customers transmit, process, and store ITAR data in AWS?

 AWS is responsible for the logical and physical compliance of the cloud infrastructure and core services we offer.
 Customers are responsible for their own on-premises IT infrastructure, applications, and systems.
 The AWS GovCloud FedRAMP Provisional Authority to Operate (P-ATO) from the Joint Authorization Board (JAB) at the High Baseline attests to the controls in place within AWS GovCloud (US).
 AWS supports customers who are building ITAR-compliant systems in AWS.
 The following are some examples of AWS services that help customers manage their own security compliance obligations: